 While it’s tempting to think about the features of your community first, don’t!
 Any good agency or SaaS company offering social networking communities will ensure you get the features you need.
 However, you won’t get a community tailored to your specific requirements unless they know the purpose of those features.

 - Focus on your requirements – Plan out a list of key benefits your community will offer your community members.
 Take this list and prioritise it.
-You will be amazed how effective this process can be in uncovering the core requirements of your community.
+You will be amazed at how effective this process can be in uncovering the core requirements of your community.

-- Map out user journeys – Your community needs to be laser focused on ensuring members benefit from features and services offered.
+- Map out user journeys – Your community needs to be laser-focused on ensuring members benefit from features and services offered.
 If you want members to share product experiences, for example, make sure the tools to achieve it aren’t hidden four clicks deep.
 This is also a great time to lean on the professional experience of your community development partners.

 - Define features – With these insights and understanding, you’re now ready to plan and describe the features and functionality you need.